Our Disclosure

 Often confused with a normal savings account, a cash management account offers all of the features of a savings account and investing account in one.
 These accounts are typically offered by non-banks as they try to combine multiple products into one convenient account setup.

-If you start to put that cash to work in investments, then the risk level rises, but so too does the potential of your returns.
+If you start investing that cash, the risk level rises, but so does the potential for your returns.
 Cash management accounts are often found at non-traditional financial institutions.

 9. Tax-Free Savings Account (TFSA)